 Melburnians love their city almost as much as they love escaping it – at least for a day or two.
 Whether you're a history buff, foodie or nature-lover, the regions surrounding Melbourne are worth exploring.
 Spend a few days discovering the pretty wine district of the Mornington Peninsula, frolic in the snow-covered mountain peaks of the High Country or have a close encounter with the adorable wildlife population on Phillip Island.
 No matter what your interest, there's a destination for you just a short drive from the city.

-Just a two-hour drive from Melbourne is the historic town of Bendigo.
+Hop in the car and head out of Melbourne to reach the historic town of Bendigo.
 Its grand buildings, Chinese heritage and living museums are a visible legacy of the 1850s gold rush.
 More recently, Bendigo's art and culture scene has flourished with one of the best regional galleries on the country, the Bendigo Art Gallery.
 Also check out the independent Post Office Gallery, Valentine's Antique Gallery and the elegant The Capital theatre.
 Get your hands dirty at Bendigo Pottery, or continue to dig a little deeper into the town's history at Central Deborah Gold Mine.
 Bendigo is also known for its shiraz, which you can taste at one of 60 cellar doors with Bendigo Winery Tours.
 The food scene has a strong farm-to-table ethos you can see at Bendigo Wholefoods.
 Or try one of the fancier eateries like Masons of Bendigo or The Woodhouse.
-Check into the Schaller Studio for the night, inspired by the working studio of Australian artist Mark Schaller.
+Check into The Schaller Studio for the night, inspired by the working studio of Australian artist Mark Schaller.

-Wildlife lovers can't leave Melbourne without making the 90-minute drive south to Phillip Island.
+Wildlife lovers can't leave Melbourne without making the drive south to Phillip Island.
 Known for its daily Penguin Parade, visitors get to watch resident penguins come ashore after a day of fishing out at sea.
 While you're waiting for sunset, head to the treetops for another kind of furry encounter at the Koala Conservation Centre.
 Alternatively, jump on board with Wildlife Coast Cruises to see local seals, dolphins, whales and birdlife.
 If you'd rather stay on dry land, head for the cliff-top boardwalks at The Nobbies where you can view Seal Rocks, home to the country's largest Australian fur seal colony.
-Follow the Southern Gippsland Wine Trail and experience Phillip Island's excellent cool-climate wineries and fresh produce.
-Then take a seat at Harry's on the Esplanade, a beachfront restaurant where almost everything on your plate is local.
+Follow the South Gippsland Drink Trail and experience Phillip Island's excellent cool-climate wineries and fresh produce.
 Settle in for the night at Clifftop, a cosy B&B with spectacular ocean views from most rooms.

-About an hour drive south is Mornington Peninsula, home to great food, wine and thermal springs.
-Do a tasting at a local winery, blend your own bubbly at Foxeys Hangout or discover some of Austalia's premier craft breweries on the Beer, Cider and Spirits Trail.
+The relaxing region of Mornington Peninsula is home to great food, wine and thermal springs.
+Do a tasting at a local winery, blend your own bubbly at Foxeys Hangout or discover some of Australia's premier craft breweries on the Beer, Cider and Spirits Trail.
 When you need something to soak it all up, head to Laura at Point Leo, an award-winning restaurant overlooking the vineyards.
 At Willow Creek Vineyard estate you'll find the stellar Jackalope Hotel, with one of the most exciting restaurants in the area, Doot Doot Doot.
 And don't forget to visit the local growers supplying them, like Green Olive at Red Hill, Main Ridge Dairy and Red Hill Truffles.
 After a full day of eating and drinking, relax at Peninsula Hot Springs, a natural thermal mineral spa house.
 If the weather is fine, enjoy some Vitamin D on the sandy shores of Port Phillip Bay.
 The colourful bathing boxes are an attraction in their own right.

 The Great Ocean Road

 Stepping into Sovereign Hill feels like going back in time, way back to 1851.
 The town is an open-air museum that re-creates Ballarat during the first 10 years after the discovery of gold.
 Set on an original mining site, and complete with costumed characters, you can walk into the shops, hotels, theatre, school, factories, gold diggings and underground mines as if they were still functioning today.
 Return from your foray into the past with a visit to the Ballarat Wildlife Park, then head to Tuki Trout Farm.
 Hook a rainbow trout from the farm's pond, then have it cooked fresh in the on-site restaurant.
 Stay at the Tuki Retreat, or head into Ballarat.
-This town is full of hidden laneways and secret spots, and you can see many of them on a hidden-treasure - food and shopping tour.
 Indulge in a meal at Underbar, an exclusive dining experience serving tasting dishes inspired by the seasons and surrounds for 16 diners at a time, so book ahead.

-A three-hour drive will get you to the Grampians National Park, an incredible mountain landscape dotted with quaint towns.
-Get a taste of local Aboriginal culture and see anicent rock art at the famous Bunjil's Shelter.
+One of Victoria's most popular hiking destinations, the Grampians National Park is an incredible mountain landscape dotted with quaint towns.
+Get a taste of local Aboriginal culture and see ancient rock art at the famous Bunjil's Shelter.
 Take a guided tour from Halls Gap for a richer understanding.
-The area is also known for quality red and vibrant white wines with big names like Seppelt, Montara and Best's.
+The area is also known for quality red and vibrant white wines with big names Seppelt, Montara and Best's.
 You can jump aboard a Grampians winery tour, or hop on a Grampians Helicopters picnic tour and really take in the grand scale of the surrounds.
 After you've indulged, get out and explore the landscape.
 Trek the rugged cliffs and cascading waterfalls, go fishing or canoeing and get up close to the native wildlife.
 Travel to Mount Arapiles-Tooan State Park, where you can scale dramatic rock formations.
-Then wind down your day with a meal at the Royal Mail Hotel, regulary voted one of the best dining destinations in Australia.
+Then wind down your day with a meal at the Royal Mail Hotel, regularly voted one of the best dining destinations in Australia.